method-inc/bots/README.md

 Go to `http://localhost:3000` in your browser.

-Log in with a Google account and upload your bot as you would normally, by using the `/bot` route.
+Log in with a Google account and specify your bot URL as you would normally, by using the `/bot` route.

+Your bot will run through HTTP communication now instead of stdin/stdout.
+In order to test locally you will need one bot (you can use the nodebot.js in the bots folder) running at localhost:1337 and a secondbot can be run on any URL you want.
+We recommend using [ngrok](https://ngrok.com/) for your local testing as this is probably what you will use for the real tournament.
+At the `/bot` route you will be asked to input your ngrok URL for your bot.
+Then at `/test/` you can select your user account (which points to your ngrok URL) and nodebot (which is expected to be running at localhost:1337) and watch them fight to the death.

 Go to the `/test` route to run test matches.
 In the dropdown menus, you can choose the bots to compete.
 Click the "new game" button to start and view the match. **Note the ```/test``` route can only be used on localhost - not on the production site**